History of USM Alger (1937–1962): 1951–52 season

+USM Alger 1951–52 with From Right to Left:

+Stand Up : Hamid Akliouat (coach), Allel Ouaguenouni, Bouhraoua, Benbouha (GK), Bouadjadj, Bedjani, Chabri.

+Sitting Benhaik, Hamadouche, Zouaoui, Messat, Azzouz.

 At the end of the previous sports season, the Union club held its annual general assembly on May 20, 1951.
-The board of directors met on May 24, in the presence of all members, to evaluate the results of the past season and to take the necessary measures to reorganize the board’s office as well as the various committees.
+The board of directors met on May 24, in the presence of all members, to evaluate the results of the past season and to take the necessary measures to reorganize the board's office as well as the various committees.
 Other meetings were also held on the evening of May 31 and on June 23 to discuss various issues related to preparations for the new sports season.
 On September 6, 1951, the League published the composition of the three groups of the First Division.
 USM Alger was placed in Group I, which included the following ten teams: RC Maison Carrée, US Ouest Mitidja, O. Tizi Ouzou, O. Rouïba, US Blida, JS El Biar, RC Kouba, NA Hussein Dey, GS Alger-Hydra, USM Alger.

 The competition began, as usual, with the Forconi Cup qualifiers for the North African Cup.
 USM Alger qualified in the first round by eliminating CS Algérois with a 2–0 victory at Stade Marcel Cerdan on September 9, 1951.
 Boualem Bedjani opened the scoring before Mohamed Messat doubled the lead.
-However, the Union’s run came to an end in the second round after a 2–0 defeat against ES Zéralda on September 23 at the Guyotville Stadium.
+However, the Union's run came to an end in the second round after a 2–0 defeat against ES Zéralda on September 23 at the Guyotville Stadium.
 The Red and Blacks failed to show much despite the efforts of their players especially Krimo Rebih, who stood out but the score remained unchanged until the final whistle.